Mohido/Roomer3D/README.md

 ### Optimization
 * [....]
 Search the application for bottlenecks
 * [....]
 Implement Testing
+* [4 h] Fix events to work on groups instead of individual meshes (The current implementation only supports moving single mesh)
+* [1.5 h] Group SceneItems and Positions and Dimensions into 1 context
     * TOTAL = UNKOWN

 ### Containerization
 * [30 m] Dockerize the application into portable docker container